shruti-doon/BookAI/README.md

-# BookAI
+#BOOKAI
-assignment for BookAI.
+this is an assignment for BookAI